jujuwoman/tic-tac-toe/README.md

 6. Visit Django's [development server](http://127.0.0.1:8000) in browser to play.

 ### CLI
-1. Fire up Terminal and change directory into `tic_tac_toe`.
-2. Enter `python3 manage.py runserver`.
+1. In Terminal, enter `python3 manage.py runserver` while in the `tic_tac_toe` directory.
 If port 8000 is already in use, free the port with `Control-C`.
 4. Visit Django's [development server](http://127.0.0.1:8000) in browser to play.